MithrilJS/mithril.js/docs/route.md

 ##### routeResolver.render

 The `render` method is called on every redraw for a matching route.
 It is similar to the `view` method in components and it exists to simplify [component composition](#wrapping-a-layout-component).
-It also lets you escape from Mithril's normal behavior of replacing the entire subtree.
+It also lets you escape from Mithril.js' normal behavior of replacing the entire subtree.

 `vnode = routeResolver.render(vnode)`